Whitchurch, Cardiff: History

-Whitchurch draws its name from White Church.
+Whitchurch draws its name from White Church, although its name in Welsh Yr Eglwys Newydd means The New Church.
 The first mention of the area was in 1126 when the land was granted to Llandaff Cathedral and a chapel was built where Old Church Road now stands.
 The church, St Mary's, remained a dependency of the cathedral until 1845 when it became a separate parish.

 After much resistance to the Norman conquest of Wales, the area succumbed to the Normans in 1266 who created the manor of Whitchurch which included Llandaff North and Rhiwbina, and who built Castell Coch to protect the approach to Cardiff in Tongwynlais.
 The castle became a ruin by the 16th century, possibly attacked by Owain Glyndŵr.

 Until the early 18th century there were no more than around 300 people living in about 50 farms and cottages in Whitchurch, but by the end of the 19th century, this had risen to nearly 5,000.

 An education report of 1847 reported that 8% of Whitchurch's children attended school.
 In 1854, the area's first national school was built, charging 2d a week.
 Whitchurch High School opened in 1937.

 In the 19th century, the Bute family assumed responsibility of Whitchurch Common.
 Their attempt to produce wine on the slopes below Castell Coch was short-lived, bottling 40 gallons in 1887.

 Cardiff Mental Hospital, later Whitchurch Hospital, opened in 1908.
 Velindre Hospital opened in 1956.

 In 1898 and 1922, parts of Whitchurch were absorbed into Cardiff, becoming amalgamated as a suburb of the City of Cardiff in 1967.

+Whitchurch Library opened as a Carnegie library in 1904.
+In front of the library stands the Whitchurch War Memorial which commemorates the men of the community who died in the First and Second World Wars.
+Both the library and the memorial are Grade II listed buildings.

 Between 1951 and 1961, the population of the parish rose from 19,827 to 27,325.